Gerodimos Stathas

 Gerodimos Stathas (Γεροδήμος Σταθάς; 1712–1800) was a Greek armatolos during the pre-Greek Revolution era in Greece.
 His given name was Dimosthenis, shortened to Dimos, but due to his age and as a title of respect, he was given the prefix Geros ("old man").
 He was the founder of the family of the Stathaioi of the Valtos Region.
-His son Giannis Stathas went on to lead major revolts against the Ottoman Empire.
+His son, Giannis Stathas went on to lead major revolts against the Ottoman Empire.
 He is also considered to be the grandfather of Georgios Karaiskakis.

-In 1766 Gerodimos took up arms against the Ottoman Empire following a promise of Georgios Papazolis that the Russian Empire would provide help to a Greek revolution.
+In 1766, Gerodimos took up arms against the Ottoman Empire following a promise from Georgios Papazolis that the Russian Empire would provide help to a Greek revolution.
 The Orlov Revolt finally ended in 1774 with the total defeat of the Greek rebels.
-The Russians had signed a peace treaty effectively ending the Russo-Turkish War and leaving the Greeks without any support.
+The Russians had signed a peace treaty, effectively ending the Russo-Turkish War and leaving the Greeks without any support.
 Gerodimos successfully defended against the Turkish reprisals that followed.